 This feature tests the cable attached to an interface for short or open circuit.
 The table displays the cable status and estimated length.
 The device also displays the individual cable pairs connected to the port.
-When the device detects a short circuit or an open circuit in the cable, it also displays the estimated distance to the problem.
+When the device detects a short circuit or a broken cable, it also displays the estimated distance to where it detected the problem.